ryancramerdesign/ProcessWire/wire/modules/Inputfield/InputfieldCKEditor/README.md

 3. Edit your textarea field that uses CKEditor in **Setup > Fields > your_field**.
    Go to the **Input** tab and see the **Custom Editor CSS File** option.
 Type or paste in the location of the file you copied in step 1 (relative to web root).
-Example: `/site/templates/styles/contents.css`.
+Example: `/site/modules/InputfieldCKEditor/contents.css`.
 Save.

 4. Your editor should now be using your new `contents.css` or `contents-inline.css` file rather than the defaults.
 Note that sometimes it can be difficult to see the results of your new file immediately, especially in regular mode, due to browser caching.
-If you run into trouble, quit your browser and re-open.
+If you run into trouble, quit your browser and re-open (or use Incognito mode).

 #### Important Note About Inline Mode (contents-inline.css)